In Re: Takata Airbag Products Liability Litigation (Economic Loss Track Cases) Frequently Asked Questions

 If you do not find an answer to your question below, click here to contact us.

 A Court authorized the Notice because you have a right to know about a proposed settlement of a class action lawsuit and about all of your options and associated deadlines before the Court decides whether to give final approval to the settlement.
 The name of the lawsuit is In Re: Takata Airbag Product Liability Litigation, No. 1:15-MD-2599-FAM.
 Takata and several automotive companies have been named as defendants in the litigation, including BMW.
 The Notice explains the lawsuit, the proposed settlement, and your legal rights.
 You are NOT being sued.
-The Court still has to decide whether to finally approve the settlement.
-Benefits will be distributed only if the Court finally approves the settlement and, subject to the terms of the Settlement, the settlement approval is upheld after any appeals.
-Please be patient and check this website regularly.
 Please do not contact BMW Dealers regarding the details of this settlement while it is pending before the Court.

 The lawsuit alleges that certain automotive companies, including BMW (collectively, the “Automotive Defendants”), manufactured, distributed, or sold certain vehicles containing allegedly defective Takata airbag inflators manufactured by Defendants Takata Corporation and TK Holdings, Inc. that allegedly could, upon deployment, rupture and expel debris or shrapnel into the occupant compartment and/or otherwise affect the airbag’s deployment, and that the plaintiffs sustained economic losses as a result.
 The lawsuit claims violations of various state consumer protection statutes, among other claims.
 You can read the Second Amended Consolidated Class Action Complaint filed by certain named plaintiff recyclers which can be found on the documents section.
 BMW denies that it has violated any law, denies liability, and denies that it engaged in any wrongdoing with respect to the manufacture, distribution, or sale of the Subject Vehicles.